OpaceDigitalAgency/stories/README.md

 - [PROGRESS.md](PROGRESS.md) - Log of completed work

 ## Current Focus
-All identified issues have been fixed.
-The system is now stable and ready for further development.
+All admin interface UX/UI and data display issues have been fixed.
+The admin panel now features:
+1. Fixed Media page with proper file upload functionality
+2. Enhanced dashboard showing all recent content types with intuitive navigation
+3. Proper data display in all content type admin pages
+4. Improved overall design and usability with consistent UI components and better feedback